Geodefi/Portal-Eth/Readme.md

 Thus, we should underline that Geode Finance is not another Staking-as-a-Service provider.

-Geode Finance Team have been researching the understanding behind the Liquid Staking Derivatives since September 2021.
+Geode Finance Team have been researching the understanding the Liquid Staking Derivatives since September 2021.

 1. Define what made LSDs special.
 2. Research the issues with its current design.